Citing Sources

 More Styles

-Here are ACM templates for references and for in-text citations (as of January 2020).
+Here are ACM templates for references and for in-text citations in RefWorks (as of July 2023).
+That page also has a link to BibTex example.

 The American Chemical Society (ACS) has online information about its style.